LauraBeatris/instalura-project/README.md

 <hr />

 ## :rocket: About the project
 Instalura is social media application based on Instagram.
-The main application was made with Electrode, for the server side rendering of React, increasing the SEO.
+The main application was made with Electrode for the server side rendering of React increasing the SEO.
 And, the landing page was made with SCSS and HTML.

 <hr />